lunatech-labs/lunatech-iamin/backend/README.md

 sbt createLiquibaseMigration "short description"
 ```

-This will put a new migration file in the migrations directort for you to implement.
+This will put a new migration file in the migrations directory for you to implement.

-Please observer the naming convention of the files: `yyyyMMdd_short_description.xml`, it is important to have an
+Please use the naming convention of the files: `yyyyMMdd_short_description.xml` since Liquibase will apply the all the
-ascending order since Liquibase applies these migrations in order.
+migrations in the directory in ascending order.

 > Never change an existing migration once it has been applied to the database!
 If you need to change something just add
 a new migration.